tjluoma/everfiler/README.md

 ## There are a few provisos, a couple of *quid pro quos*.

-The script (and the Hazel rule) will only work on PDFs (which is to say, files which end with ".pdf").
+1. The script (and the Hazel rule) will only work on PDFs (which is to say, files which end with ".pdf").
 Additional filetypes could be added by editing `everfiler.sh` to send the proper MIME type, etc., but this seems like a lot of effort since making any file into a PDF on OS X is so easy.
 Plus, most of the files I want to send to Evernote are already PDFs.

+2. The Hazel rule assumes that `everfiler.sh` will be installed to `/usr/local/bin/everfiler.sh`.
+If you put it somewhere else, you'll have to change the Hazel rule to get it to work.